panopticscans/panopticscans-api-quickstart/README.md

-# Panoptic Scans API Collection
+# Panoptic Scans API Quickstart

 This repository contains an Insomnia collection for the **Panoptic Scans API**, a service for managing network security scans and reports.